githubsatelliteworkshops/codeql/javascript.md

     - Calling the predicate `jquery()` returns all values that refer to the `$` function.
     - To find all calls to this function, use the predicate `getACall()`.
     - Notice that when you call `jquery()`, `getACall()`, and `getAnArgument()` in succession, you get return values of type `DataFlow::Node`, not `Expr`.
-Thes are **data flow nodes**.
+These are **data flow nodes**.
 They describe a part of the source program that may have a value, and let us do more complex reasoning about this value.
 We'll learn more about these in the next section.
     - You can convert the data flow node back into an `Expr` using the predicate `asExpr()`.
     </details><details>
     <summary>Solution</summary>